INFORMATION FOR ARTISTS

 - Artist profile in the Open Studios printed guide & Open Studios Website

-- Advertising in the Open Studios Guide at discounted rates
+- Opportunity to advertising in the Open Studios Guide

 - Invitations to Open Studios key events